YIMBY: Housing supply and prices

+The income elasticity of housing demand was estimated by one review in USA around 0.8 to 1.0 for renters and around 1.1 to 1.5 for owners.
+The price elasticity of housing demand was estimated between −0.2 to −1.0 with variations for location, time delay and between renters and owners.
+Supply can be constrained due to topography and regulations.

-Another study published in Urban Studies in 2006 observed price trends within Canadian cities and noted very slow price drops for older housing over a period of decades; the author concluded that newly constructed housing would not become affordable in the near future, meaning that filtering was not a viable method for producing affordable housing, especially in the most expensive cities.
+A study published in Urban Studies in 2006 observed price trends within Canadian cities and noted very slow price drops for older housing over a period of decades; the author concluded that newly constructed housing would not become affordable in the near future, meaning that filtering was not a viable method for producing affordable housing, especially in the most expensive cities.
+A more recent study on the subject of housing elasticity found an opposite conclusion; while newly constructed housing was often purchased at higher prices, the increase in supply at the high end of the market drove down prices everywhere else, leading to material benefits for people across all income groups.

+Competition between real estate developers can affect timing of real estate development and real options valuation.

+Improved price elasticity of new housing supply reduces the typical increases of local rents and house prices due to immigration.
+Immigration affects demand and supply of housing.

+As housing and rent are among the most substantial expenditures in peoples' lives, abundant housing supply would contribute to lowering inflation.

 Affordability and homelessness

 The change in rent is inversely proportional to vacancy rates in a city, which are related to the demand for housing and the rate of construction.
-Homelessness rates are correlated with higher rents, with an inflection point where the median rent passes thirty percent of the median income.
+Homelessness rates are correlated with higher rents, especially in areas where rent exceeds 30% of an area's median income.
+Homelessness is driven by a number of causes, but it is more difficult to address homelessness in areas that suffer from a shortage of housing.